 Therefore, the notes in the key of Bb are:

-Here’s a chart of the 12 Major scales with the notes inside them
+Here’s a chart of the 12 Major scales with each scale’s notes:

 The natural minor scale contains the following: